cf7/cf7/README.md

 ### Side Projects

 #### Language Translation Model (2021)
 I tried my hand at some machine learning with a Sequence-to-Sequence neural network with LSTM layers, the code for which is featured on my [Kaggle](https://kaggle.com/cf1111/fourier4).
+It was mostly just for practicing the basics.